Cloud Experts Documentation

 Create the Firewall Rules

-1. Create a blanket allow rule for east/west and intra-cluster traffic by running the following command:
+1. Create a blanket allow rule for private IP (RFC 1918) address space by running the following command:

 gcloud compute network-firewall-policies rules create 500 \